 A - The first step in accessing the new List View allows staff, based on roles and permissions, to see the new view ahead of needing to display it to the students so the university can update guides and tutorials ahead of a switch on for any students.
 So rather than having to resource this to a release date, you are in control of that timeline for your university.

 Q - We wish to review our citation styles as we understand these will be more prominent on the new list view.
 What do I need to do?

-A - Currently the new list view will allow a user to apply a citation style to the list, so all references display in that citation style on the list itself.
+A - Currently the new List View allows you to apply a citation style to the list, so all bookmarks/items display in that citation style on the list itself.
 The default view as you access the list is without a citation style.